Grimm Industries: A Half-Century of National Growth from Western Pennsylvania

 With an SBA 504 refinance loan, Grimm Industries reduced its monthly payments by $30,000 – and that’s not all.
-Learn about this and more ways that this SBA 504 refinance loan benefitted Butch and his team, including positioning Grimm Industries to take advantage of new opportunities.
+Learn about this and more ways that the SBA 504 refinance program benefitted Butch and his team, including positioning Grimm Industries to take advantage of new opportunities.

 Freeing up funds to ease cash flow

 Although Grimm Industries has a track record of success, when a business carries significant debt it can be difficult to meet the lending criteria and debt ratios that most commercial banks require.
 That’s when partnering with an alternative lender like Pursuit can make all the difference.

 Working with Grimm Industries’ commercial bank, the business refinanced several million dollars in real estate and equipment debt and received a $1 million cash-out for working capital, based on the company’s existing equity.

 As Butch explains, “The overall project was complicated because of the different loans and multiple properties, but our bank and Pursuit helped us through it.
 We received funding from our bank first, then received the loan from Pursuit in August.
 And the funding couldn’t have come through at a better time.”